sylodev/documentation/Tags/global/semi.md

 ---
 description: Returns a semi-colon.
-Useful if you need to use one in a tag. <insert dick joke>
+Useful if you need to use one in a tag. &lt;insert dick joke>
 ---

 # semi